MultiX-Amsterdam/structured-data-module/assignment-structured-data.md

 Always keep the design brief mentioned above in mind when writing the deliverable.
 In the deliverable, you need to explain how you completed the above-listed tasks and what the results are.

-The deliverable also needs to contain all the code that you wrote, and the code in your deliverable needs to be excecuted without errors.
+The deliverable also needs to contain all the code that you wrote, and **the code in your deliverable needs to be excecuted without errors**.
 Having errors when running the code will significantly and negatively impact your score.

-Specifically and importantly, your deliverable MUST have the following sections, where we will assess your learning outcome based on the grading rubric.
+Specifically and importantly, **your deliverable MUST have the following sections**, where we will assess your learning outcome based on the grading rubric.
 Failing to have these sections will significantly and negatively impact your score.
 - **Summary**
   - Provide a summary of what you did and your findings.
 Maximum 150 words.